 You can also check by setting the theme to default.
 If internal server error doesn’t appear, the theme has the issue and the fix of the WordPress error was successful.

 3. Go through .htaccess file

 The .htaccess file contains some of the guidelines that inform the server what to do.
-It is used for paraphrase URLs or blocks malicious access to the website.
+It is used to paraphrase URLs or block malicious access to the website.

-Use the FTP editor to check .htaccess file in WordPress root folder.
+Use the FTP editor to check the .htaccess file in the WordPress root folder.
 The FTP editor should list all the hidden files before you do this.

 If this resolved the error, the .htaccess file had the issue.
 Attempt restoring and deleting blocks of the data.

 If sooner or later, the site begins working, you understand which block had the error.
 You can narrow it down to a single line.
 You can then delete that line or ask the developer or the hosting provider for further assistance.